sierdzio/gibs/README.md

 *Generally In-source Build System*

+_This branch contains gibs written in Qt._

+An ongoing effort aims to rewrite it in pure C++ with minimal (no) dependencies.
+See dev branch.

 # Intro

 GIBS (in-source build system) is a build tool that makes it easier to build C++